1. Overview of the IMF as a Financial Institution

 A key feature of the 2010 Quota and Governance Reform is a proposal to amend the Articles of Agreement to eliminate the category of appointed Executive Directors (Board Reform Amendment).
 Accordingly, when this amendment enters into force, all Executive Directors will be elected (including members with the five largest quotas in the Fund).5

 In addition to the Proposed Board Reform Amendment and the doubling of quotas, the 2010 reform package includes two important commitments that will become operational after the three conditions for effectiveness of the 2010 Quota and Governance Reform have been met.6 First, in order to achieve greater representation for emerging market and developing economies, the number of Executive Directors representing advanced European economies would be reduced by two no later than the first regular election of Executive Directors following the entry into force of the Proposed Seventh Amendment.
-Second, an Executive Board consisting of 24 Executive Directors would be maintained, and its composition would be reviewed every 8 years.
+Second, an Executive Board consisting of 24 elected Executive Directors would be maintained, and the number of directors would be reviewed every 8 years.

 Box 1.2Financial Structure of the IMF